webview/webview/README.md

 ### How to communicate between native Go and web UI?

-You already have seen how to use `w.Eval()` to run Javascript inside the webview.
+You already have seen how to use `w.Eval()` to run JavaScript inside the webview.
 There is also a way to call Go code from JavaScript.

 On the low level there is a special callback, `webview.Settings.ExternalInvokeCallback` that receives a string argument.
 This string can be passed from JavaScript using `window.external.invoke(someString)`.